 Instruction to Editor: Please make the following changes:

-MSDUs received at the MAC SAP of a Relay STA which are not destined for the Relay STA are forwarded via the air interface to the Relay AP to which it is associated, using either a 4-address frame format or an A-MSDU format.
+MSDUs received from a local LLC sublayer at the MAC SAP of a Relay STA which are not destined for the Relay STA are forwarded via the air interface to the AP to which it is associated, using either a 4-address frame format or an A-MSDU format.

-MSDUs received at the MAC SAP of a Relay AP which are not destined for the Relay AP or one of its associated STAs are forwarded via the air interface to an appropriate Relay STA, using either a 4-address frame format or an A-MSDU format.
+MSDUs received from a local LLC sublayer at the MAC SAP of a AP which are not destined for the AP or one of its associated STAs are forwarded via the air interface to an appropriate Relay STA, using either a 4-address frame format or an A-MSDU format.